 How Cannabis Can Help Relieve Symptoms

-Treating glaucoma with marijuana dates back to the 1970s when research found that marijuana and its active ingredient THC lowered IOP levels.
+Treating glaucoma with cannabis dates back to the 1970s when research found that cannabis and its active ingredient THC lowered IOP levels.
 Some studies showed a 60% to 65% drop in IOP in both “normal” individuals and patients with glaucoma.